Pomset logic: the other approach to non commutativity in logic: Grammatical use

 \subsection{Proof nets with links}

-In order to define a grammar of pomset proof nets, if is easier to use proof nets with links which look like standard proof nets: the formula trees of the conclusions $T_1,\ldots, T_n$ with binary connectives ($\pa,\ts,\bef$) and axioms linking dual atoms, together with an \sp\ partial order on the conclusions $T_1,\ldots, T_n$.
+In order to define a grammar of pomset proof nets, if is easier to use proof nets with links (the links have been presented in Figure~\ref{rnblinks} which look like standard proof nets: the formula trees of the conclusions $T_1,\ldots, T_n$ with binary connectives ($\pa,\ts,\bef$) and axioms linking dual atoms, together with an \sp\ partial order on the conclusions $T_1,\ldots, T_n$.

-It is quite easy to turn a \dicogpn~ proof net into a pomset proof net using folding of subsection \ref{foldunfoldsequent} --- and vice-versa using unfolding.
-A dicograph proof net $\pi=(B,R)$ with R being $S[T_1,\ldots,T_n]$ with $S$ containing no $\tssp$ symbol --- $S$ is an \sp\ order --- corresponds to a pomset proof net $\pi^\sp$ with conclusions $T^f_1,\ldots,T^f_n$ where $T^f_i$ is the formula corresponding to $T_i$ obtained by replacing an operation on dicograph $\widehat *$ with the corresponding multiplicative connective $*$ --- $*$ being one of the connective $\ts,\bef,\pa$.
+It is quite easy to turn a \dicogpn~ proof net into a pomset proof net using folding of Subsection \ref{foldunfoldsequent} --- and vice-versa using unfolding.
+A dicograph proof net $\pi=(B,R)$ with R being $S[T_1,\ldots,T_n]$ with $S$ containing no $\tssp$ symbol --- $S$ is an \sp\ order --- corresponds to a pomset proof net $\pi^\sp$ with conclusions $T^f_1,\ldots,T^f_n$ where $T^f_i$ is the formula corresponding to $T_i$ obtained by replacing an operation on dicograph $\widehat *$ with the corresponding multiplicative connective $*\in\{\ts,\bef,\pa\}$.
 There usually are many ways to write a dicograph $R$ as a term $S[T_1,\ldots,T_n]$ depending on the associativity of $\ts,\pa,\bef$, commutativity of $\ts,\pa$ and the $n$ may vary when the outer most $\pasp$ and $\befsp$ are turned into $\pa$ and $\bef$ connectives or not (as it is the case for $\pa$ in usual proof nets for MLL).
 In case the outer most connective of $R$ is $\tssp$, $\pi$ necessarily has a single conclusion, $R=T_1$, and $S$ is the trivial \sp\ order on one formula.

 The transformation from $\pi$ to $\pi^\sp$ can be done ``little by little" by allowing ``intermediate" proof structures whose conclusion is a dicograph of \emph{formulas}.
-Such a proof structure is said to be correct whenever every \ae\ circuit contains a chord, the formula trees being bicoloured as in figure \ref{RnBlinks} --- in figure \ref{foldingStepByStep} $\pi_1$ is the \dicogpn\ proof net, while $\pi_4$ is a pomset proof net with links having a single conclusion.
+Such a proof structure is said to be correct whenever every \ae\ circuit contains a chord, the formula trees being bicoloured as in Figure \ref{rnblinks} --- in figure \ref{foldingStepByStep} $\pi_1$ is the \dicogpn\ proof net, while $\pi_4$ is a pomset proof net with links having a single conclusion.